Busbar Basics in My DIY Electrical Panel Project

 - Bus duct = enclosed high-current interconnection/distribution path

-Busbar spelling mistakes and search variations I ran into
+Busbar spelling mistakes I ran into

 I am including this because it genuinely happened during my research.